thorek/gama/libs/doc/gama-principal.md

 # Principal

-To controll access to the entity queries and mutations GAMA includes a default `EntityPermission` module that uses the concept of a `principal` that is expected in the `context` of any query or mutation.
+To control access to the entity queries and mutations GAMA includes a default `EntityPermission` module that uses the concept of a `principal` object (with the properties "roles") that is expected in the `context` (under the name "principal") of any query or mutation.

 A principal bears the information of API client / user
   * possible _roles_ for the current